How does one use emergent coding to build full-blown applications?

 e.g. “If I want to precisely describe the behaviour I want some other entity to create, haven't I already created that behaviour in whatever language I used to describe it?”

-At present, one must describe high-level application behaviour in a language that was not created to sit at the same level of abstraction.
+When using conventional software development methods, one must often describe high-level application behaviour in a language that was not created to sit at the same level of abstraction.
 This gives the developer an insane amount of freedom, but with that freedom comes the dark side of scope creep, changing requirements etc.

 In emergent coding, in order to achieve rapid construction of software, we relinquish the right to a 'smooth space' of requirements.
 When you contract a 'webserver expert' (like here), you're contracting him for his expertise, one part of which is setting up a menu.
 You trust that he will design it to fit with the other elements of the site (that you put him in touch with via committees).
 You have no say over positioning, RGB colour codes etc. That is his job.
 You do have a say over higher level requirements such as colour theme (which will indirectly and ultimately influence RGB colour codes designed by agents).